Sporangium: Synangium

-A cluster of sporangia that have become fused in development is called a synangium.
+A cluster of sporangia that have become fused in development is called a synangium (pl. synangia).
 This structure is most prominent in Psilotum and Marattiaceae such as Christensenia, Danaea and Marattia.

 Internal structures

 A columella (pl. columellae) is a sterile (non-reproductive) structure that extends into and supports the sporangium of some species.
 In fungi, the columella, which may be branched or unbranched, may be of fungal or host origin.
 Secotium species have a simple, unbranched columella, while in Gymnoglossum species, the columella is branched.
 In some Geastrum species, the columella appears as an extension of the stalk into the spore mass (gleba).